-Recycle BC is pleased to provide funding to local environmental organizations that work to promote waste reduction and recycling goals in their communities.
-Recycle BC’s partnership commitment includes providing supporting information, education materials, and grant money to be applied towards the promotion of packaging and printed paper recycling, and ongoing resident outreach and education about what materials are accepted in Recycle BC’s program.
+Recycle BC is pleased to continue to provide funding to local environmental organizations that work to promote waste reduction and recycling goals in their communities.
+Recycle BC’s partnership commitment includes providing supporting information, education materials, and grant money to be applied towards the promotion of residential packaging and paper recycling, and ongoing resident outreach and education about what materials are accepted in Recycle BC’s program.

 Master Recycler Vancouver